0x00000FF/0x00000FF/README.md

 ### <img src="https://raw.githubusercontent.com/0x00000FF/0x00000FF/master/images.png" height="30" /> CSE Master's Student @ ISLAB, Chungnam National University

-Hi, My name is Kangjun Heo!
+Hi, My name is Kangjun!
+You can call me K if you want.

-I was born in 1997, Likes to do several interesting things.
+I was born in 1997, I like to do several interesting things.

 #### Languages